 “I wanted not only to die, Asier,” she whispers, “but to never have existed.
 To be erased from the minds of everyone… That not a single person in this indifferent world would have known that I ever was.
 Now I wish for you to always remember me, to know that I was here, and that we got to love each other.”

 I close my eyes and press my lips against her forehead.
-I feel the warmth emanating from her body, I smell her scent that I recognize only as hers.
+I bask in the warmth emanating from her body, I smell her scent that I recognize only as hers.
 She shivers against my skin while she cries silently.
 Neither of us speaks for a while.

 Alazne puts her hand on my chest, and we pull away from the embrace.
 She wipes her eyes and sniffles.